Privacy Policy

 • Opt-out of personal data processing for targeted advertising; sales; or profiling in furtherance of decisions that produce legal or similarly significant effects.

 The exact scope of these rights may vary by state or other jurisdiction.
-To exercise any of these rights by submitting a Subject Access Request (“SAR”), please email us at privacy@arccorp.com with your name (including middle initial) and last four digits of the credit card you used to purchase air travel.
+To exercise any of these rights by submitting a Subject Access Request (“SAR”), please fill out this form: https://my.datasubject.com/Uw03R7mCGS/60313.
+If you would like to limit you sensitive data, please click here. https://my.datasubject.com/Uw03R7mCGS/60313.
 We will attempt to verify your identity using any of your personal information that is already in our possession.
-However, we may need to request additional personal information in order to verify your identity.
+However, we may need to request additional personal information to verify your identity.
 We will not use additional information you provide for verification for any other purposes, and we will promptly delete any such information once the verification process is complete.
-You consent to, acknowledge and agree that by providing any such verification information, you explicitly consent to ARC’s collection and use of such information solely for the purpose of verifying your identity in order to respond to your SAR submission.
+You consent to, acknowledge and agree that by providing any such verification information, you explicitly consent to ARC’s collection and use of such information solely for the purpose of verifying your identity to respond to your SAR submission.

 Back to Top